There’s Tiro 21, Tiro 23, and now even Tiro 24 Track/Training Pants. There’s also funny sizing. So how does a mom know just what to get?

 Where to Buy

-Adidas will have the largest range of styles and colors, except the Tiros will be full price ($45 for kids and $50 for adults) and coupon codes are not applicable.
+Adidas will have the largest range of the latest style (Tiro 24 only), except they will always only be full price ($45 for kids and $50 for adults) and coupon codes are not applicable.

-Amazon will often have the best prices on Tiro 21s.
-Tiro 23s are full price like elsewhere.
+Amazon will often have the best prices on Tiro 21s and Tiro 23s.
+Tiro 24s are full price.

 Here is where you can find each style in different size categories: